agneya-1402/CNN-Img_PreProcess/README.md

 ---

 ## Features
-- Dataset Handling**: Uses CIFAR-10 dataset for demonstration.
+- Dataset Handling: Uses CIFAR-10 dataset for demonstration.
-- Preprocessing**: Includes normalization, resizing, and one-hot encoding.
+- Preprocessing: Includes normalization, resizing, and one-hot encoding.
-- Augmentation**: Applies techniques like rotation, zoom, and flipping.
+- Augmentation: Applies techniques like rotation, zoom, and flipping.
-- Modeling**: Implements a basic CNN for image classification.
+- Modeling: Implements a basic CNN for image classification.
-- Visualization**: Plots training and validation accuracy and loss.
+- Visualization: Plots training and validation accuracy and loss.
-- Evaluation**: Tests the model on unseen data.
+- Evaluation: Tests the model on unseen data.

 ---